10 Reasons You’re Probably Wrong About Online Safety Training: Part 2

 #10 – Online training doesn’t meet regulations, does it?

 OSHA doesn’t ‘certify’ or endorse training content for any training vendor.
-However, Vivid’s occupational safety courses are compliant with OSHA standards; our team tracks the agency’s latest regulatory developments, and updates courses to match changes affecting compliance, automatically.
+However, HSI’s occupational safety courses are compliant with OSHA standards; our team tracks the agency’s latest regulatory developments, and updates courses to match changes affecting compliance, automatically.

-Vivid’s Online Safety Training courses are designed for compliance with OSHA standards, but also provide instruction on best practices, which often exceed the basic federal standards.
+HSI’s Online Safety Training courses are designed for compliance with OSHA standards, but also provide instruction on best practices, which often exceed the basic federal standards.
 However, we can easily customize our content to include specific state regulations that affect your company.

 Our team closely follows OSHA’s regulatory proposals and changes.
 When OSHA prepares to implement a new standard addressed in our training, we strive to make the change well ahead of the implementation date, to help our customers stay in compliance.
 For example, last year we updated over 30 courses.